Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

 	- 1 midterm and 1 final, some short answer questions and some long answers.

 - Study Recommendations:
-	- Study early, do every workbook questions and make sure you understand it after checking answers.
-You definitely can’t cram for this course there’s just too much contents.
+	- Study early, do every workbook question and make sure you understand it after checking answers.
+You definitely can’t cram for this course there’s just too much content.

 ### PHYS 157
 *Difficulty: ⭐⭐*

-Physics 157 teaches you about thermodynamics and waves and will be your first university level physics.
+Physics 157 teaches you about thermodynamics and waves and will be your first university-level physics.
 You will learn that a heat engine is the exact opposite of a refrigerator and how waves can be used to measure space compressions.
-Honestly the hardness deserves a ⭐⭐⭐ but this goated [YouTube playlist](https://youtube.com/playlist?list=PLODFGtnlvFGdAWq9H3Y6UjyKqCwn6FzoG)exists.
-Professor Raamsdonk is the greatest.
+Honestly, the hardness deserves a ⭐⭐⭐ but this insane [YouTube playlist](https://youtube.com/playlist?list=PLODFGtnlvFGdAWq9H3Y6UjyKqCwn6FzoG)exists.
+Professor Raamsdonk is the goat.
 - Workload:
 	- Weekly reading quiz
-	- Weekly online Mastering Physics questions / written worksheet
+	- Weekly online Mastering Physics questions or written worksheets

 - Exams:
-	- 2 midterms and 1 final consisting of some multiple choices and some written questions.
+	- 2 midterms and 1 final consisting of some multiple-choice and some written questions.
 Multiple choices are worth a lot of marks and if you mess up just one you lose like 6% on the midterm.
-The final was pretty light though and perhaps that’s why our average this year was the highest.
+The final was pretty light though and perhaps that’s why our average this year was the highest compared to past years.

 - Study Recommendations:
 	- Watch Professor Raamsdonk ’s YouTube and fully understand it